anny-whatever/veloria/client/SSR_DEPLOYMENT.md

 If your project is managed in a Git repository:

-1. Configure the `ecosystem.config.js` file with your server details
+1. Configure the `ecosystem.config.cjs` file with your server details
 2. Run:
    ```bash
    pm2 deploy production setup